garam masala made with Indian spices

 In Oven: Spread the spices on a clean baking tray and place it in the oven.
 Place the tray in the middle rack and turn on the oven with the temperature set to lowest.
 Roast until the spices become aromatic.
 In my oven it is 40 C (100 to 105 F).

-5.Store garam masala in an airtight glass jar.
+Cool down completely and store the garam masala in an airtight glass jar.

-How To Blend Spices Quickly
+How to Blend Spices Quickly

 Tip: May be this is not the right way to blend a spice mix but I love this method to speed up the process.
 Dry roast the spices and cool them.